Sports Bras for Large Busts: My 4 Favorite Styles

 When it comes to a sports bra being a win for me, I want it to handle medium to high impact exercises like bootcamp classes, Peloton bike rides, Brazillian Jiu Juitsu, hikes, kayaks, and such.
 I desire a bra that gives me a nice shape, and I really like a pretty bra that can be worn on its own like sports bras for smaller-busted folks.
 I shared all this with my Bravissimo fitter and she was able to share not only which bras would be the best choice for me, but even which band size and cup size would be the best depending on the brand and style.

-Some of these styles of sports bras I've worn for years, some I've only owned and loved for a few months, but all perform really well for my frame and activity needs.
+Some of these styles of sports bras I've worn for years, some I've only owned and loved for a short amount of time, but all perform really well for my frame and activity needs.
 For reference, I am 5'3″ tall and usually wear a size 14 in apparel and a 36 F in bras.
-My favorite sports bras for large busts:
+My favorite supportive sports bras for large busts:

 Panache Wired Sports Bra